THOMPSON HAT TRICK LIFTS NEW HAMPSHIRE PAST UMASS LOWELL, 5-2

-Senior forward Paul Thompson had a hat trick and an assist for the Wildcats
+Senior forward Paul Thompson posts hat trick, assist for Wildcats

 DURHAM, N.H. - Paul Thompson (Derry, N.H.) scored three goals and set up another to lead the fourth-ranked University of New Hampshire men's hockey team to Friday night's 5-2 Hockey East victory against UMass-Lowell at the Whittemore Center.